lionelchg/lionelchg.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: PhD Student at CERFACS
+description: Post-Doctoral Research at CERFACS

 profile:
   align: right